flyteorg/flyte/rsts/community/troubleshoot.rst

 - Flytectl commands use OpenID connect if auth is enabled in the Flyte environment
 - It opens an ``HTTP`` server port on localhost:53593.
 It has a callback endpoint for the OpenID connect server to call into for the response.
-    - If the callback server call fails, please check if Flytectl failed to run the server.
+    - If the callback server call fails, please check if flytectl failed to run the server.
     - Verify that you have an entry for localhost in your ``/etc/hosts`` file.
-    - It could also mean that the callback took longer than the default 15 secs, and the Flytectl wait deadline expired.
+    - It could also mean that the callback took longer than the default 15 secs, and the flytectl wait deadline expired.

 Troubles With Inconsistent Names for Pods and Downstream Resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^